-Colour of litmus paper in acid: Blue litmus paper turns into red when dipped in acidic solution.
+Colour of litmus paper in acid: Blue litmus paper turns red when dipped in acidic solution.

-Colour of litmus paper in base: Red litmus paper turns into blue when dipped in basic solution.
+Colour of litmus paper in base: Red litmus paper turns blue when dipped in basic solution.

-Turmeric: Turmeric is used as another natural indicator.
+Turmeric is used as another natural indicator.
 Turmeric is of yellow colour.
-Turmeric paper turns into red when it is dipped into basic solution.
+Turmeric paper turns red when it is dipped into a basic solution.
 Turmeric paper does not change its colour with acid.

 Taj Mahal, which is made of marble is in threat because of acid rain.
 Many parts of Taj Mahal and other many historical buildings and monuments have got damaged due to acid rain.

-When solution of acid is mixed with the solution of base, both of them neutralize each other and a third substance; called salt; is formed.
-Such phenomenon is called neutralization or neutralization reaction.
-The solution formed because of mixing of solution of acid and base is neither acidic nor basic in nature.
-Such solution is known as neutral solution.
+When a solution of acid is mixed with the solution of a base, both of them neutralize each other and a third substance; called salt; is formed.
+Such a phenomenon is called neutralization or neutralization reaction.
+The solution formed because of the mixing of the solution of acid and base is neither acidic nor basic in nature.
+Such a solution is known as a neutral solution.

 Salt formed because of neutralization reaction may be acidic or basic in nature.
 Acidic or Basic nature of salt depends upon the strength of acid and base.
 In neutralization reaction heat is evolved.
 Reactions in which heat is evolved are known as exothermic reactions.
 Thus, neutralization reaction is an exothermic reaction.

-Sodium chloride is the chemical name of common salt which is used in household.
+Sodium chloride is the chemical name of common salt which is used in the household.

 There are many uses of neutralization reaction in everyday life: